-The named executive officers also hold performance shares granted in the 2017 cycle, subject to three-year performance conditions.
-This grant was intended to encourage target revenue growth measured in compound annual growth rate ("CAGR") and target Adjusted EBITDA margin percentages during a three-year performance period (2017-2019).
+The named executive officers held performance shares granted in 2018 that vested based on results during the three-year 2018-2020 performance period.
+This grant was intended to encourage target revenue growth measured in compound annual growth rate ("CAGR") and target Adjusted EBITDA margin percentages for 2018-2020.
 Specifically, if revenue growth (CAGR) and average Adjusted EBITDA margin percentages during the period were achieved within a defined target range on a performance matrix, the named executive officers would earn from 10% to 200% of their target performance share awards.
 The revenue growth (CAGR) and Adjusted EBITDA margin targets were set at a level, given business conditions at the time the awards were granted, that were designed to be challenging but achievable with strong management performance.
 After the conclusion of the three-year period, the performance share targets were measured against actual financial results for Generac Power Systems, Inc., excluding any businesses acquired during the three-year period.
-For the three year period, the actual Revenue Growth (CAGR) was 5.06% above maximum and the actual Adjusted EBITDA margin was .8% above Target.
-Based on these results, the Committee determined and approved a final vesting of 180% for the three-year performance period from 2017-2019.
-The minimum, target, and maximum financial performance metrics and the actual results for the 2017-2019 performance awards are reflected below:
+For the three-year period from 2018-2020, the Committee determined and approved a final vesting of 200%.
+The minimum, target, and maximum financial performance metrics and the actual results for the 2018-2020 performance awards are reflected below:

-Performance Measure Minimum Target Maximum Actual 2017-2019 Cycle Results 2017-2019 Vesting Revenue Growth (CAGR) 2.0% 5.0% 8.0% 13.06% 180% Adjusted EBITDA Margin % 18.5% 20.0% 21.5% 20.8% 100 /6
+Performance Measure Minimum Target Maximum Actual 2018-2020 Cycle Results Final Vesting Revenue Growth (CAGR) 2.0% 4.5% 7.0% 11.56% 200% Adjusted EBITDA Margin % 19.0% 20.0% 21.0% 22.65% 20076